ABN number: what it is, who needs one and how to apply

 Key takeaways

-• Use the ABN Lookup tool on the Australian Business Register website to verify the legitimacy of other businesses you're dealing with by checking their ABN, business name, and GST registration status.
+- Use the ABN Lookup tool on the Australian Business Register website to verify the ABN of any business you deal with, confirming their registered name and GST status before you transact.

 What is an ABN?